andricik/webgui/README.md

 If your operating system's package manager wrote startup files for nginx and MySQL, those services should be running and should start on boot as well.

+These commands may be used to stop and start WebGUI8 on systems that use SysVInit:

+    /etc/init.d/webgui8 stop
+    /etc/init.d/webgui8 start

+Go to http://your.server:8081 to access the site directly, or http://your.server will work if nginx was probably configured and started.

+The admin user is `Admin` and the default starting password is `123qwe`.

 ## Manual Installation

 For OSX, FreeBSD, and other systems, or for those who like to see exactly what is happening, use the manual install process.